Nagaden Snow Monkey / Shiga Kogen Express Bus

 NAGADEN SNOW MONKEY / SHIGA KOGEN EXPRESS BUS

 Operating all year round and with additional services during the peak season of winter, the Nagaden Snow Monkey/Shiga Kogen Express Bus operates to and from Nagano Station.
 All services stop at the monkey park with most (but not all) continuing onto Shiga Kogen.
 As such, this bus connects two of the regions most popular destinations – the Jigokudani Monkey Park and Shiga Kogen – directly to the station.
-The bus operates from Bus Stop No.23, outside the station’s East Exit and costs JPY1500 per adult to the monkey park and between JPY1800 to JPY2500 depending on which area of Shiga Kogen you wish to head to.
+The bus operates from Bus Stop No.23, outside the station’s East Exit.

 To reach Bus Stop No.23, simply exit the station via the East Exit and proceed down to road-level using the elevator or stairs to your left, or escalator around to your right.
 Once at ground level, walk straight ahead and you will find Bus Stop No.23 around 150 meters directly ahead of you.
 While the monkey park and Shiga Kogen are serviced by the same bus line, it is important to check that the specific service you intend to use goes to your chosen stop, particularly for visitors heading to Shiga Kogen.
 While most services continue onto Shiga after stopping at the monkey park, not all services do.
 As a result, we have provided separate timetables – as below.